-In Siskiyou County and other counties around the nation, the benefits paid don’t stop at helping the beneficiaries who depend on
+In Siskiyou County and other counties around the nation, the benefits paid don’t stop at helping the beneficiaries who depend on them.

-pop shops.
+shops.
 Benefits are used to pay for goods and services that sustain the local economy.

 It’s no coincidence that Social Security finds its origins in another financial crisis: the Great Depression.
 The program played a part in